Sketched Clustering via Hybrid Approximate Message Passing: Compressive Learning via AMP

-A limitation of AMP \cite{Donoho:PNAS:09} and GAMP \cite{Rangan:ISIT:11} is that they cover only problems with i.i.d. estimand $\vec{c}$ and separable likelihood $p(\vec{y}|\vec{z})=\prod_{m=1}^M p(y_m|z_m)$.
-Thus, Hybrid GAMP (HyGAMP) \cite{Rangan:TSP:17} was developed to tackle problems with a structured prior and/or likelihood.
-HyGAMP could be applied to \eqref{exp_problem}-\eqref{prob_model}, but it requires computing and inverting $O(N+M)$ covariance matrices of dimension $K$ at each iteration.
-The SHyGAMP algorithm \cite{Byrne:TSP:16} is a simplification of HyGAMP that uses diagonal covariance matrices to drastically reduce complexity.
-As described in \cite{Byrne:TSP:16}, SHyGAMP can be readily combined with the EM algorithm for hyperparameter learning.
+A limitation of AMP \cite{Donoho:PNAS:09} and GAMP \cite{Rangan:ISIT:11} is that they treat only problems with i.i.d.\ estimand $\vec{c}$ and separable likelihood $p(\vec{y}|\vec{z})=\prod_{m=1}^M p(y_m|z_m)$.
+Thus, \emph{Hybrid GAMP} (HyGAMP) \cite{Rangan:TSP:17} was developed to tackle problems with a structured prior and/or likelihood.
+HyGAMP could be applied to the compressive learning problem described in \secref{cl}, but it would require computing and inverting $O(N\!+\!M)$ covariance matrices of dimension $K$ at each iteration.
+For this reason, we instead apply the \emph{simplified HyGAMP} (SHyGAMP) algorithm from \cite{Byrne:TSP:16}, which uses diagonal covariance matrices in HyGAMP to reduce its computational complexity.
+As described in \cite{Byrne:TSP:16}, SHyGAMP can be readily combined with the EM algorithm to learn the hyperparameters $\vec{\alpha}$ and $\vec{\tau}$.